Advisement Forms & Reference Tools

-Students can use the Academic Map to plan out their time at Carolina.
+Students can use the Academic Map to plan out their time at South Carolina.
 By using resources such as the Academic Bulletin and DegreeWorks, students can plan each individual Fall, Spring and Summer semester course load.

 This step-by-step guide will show you how to manually add and drop courses in Self-Service Carolina.

 This directory provides program information, GPA requirements, and necessary "how to" steps for undergraduate students interested in changing to a program in any of the 11 colleges/schools on the Columbia campus.

 Students can use the Holds side of this worksheet to learn how to view holds on Self-Service Carolina, determine what each hold means, and the requirements for various holds to be lifted.
 The Restrictions side of this worksheet can be used to decipher registration error codes that may appear when registering for courses.

 Students can use the GPA Calculation Worksheet to project their semester GPA based on the grade they anticipate receiving in the courses they are enrolled in.